diamantiSolutions/solutions/registry/specs/artifactory/readme.md

-# Deploying a Highly Available Jfrog Artifactory Docker Registry on Diamanti
+# Deploying a  Jfrog Artifactory Docker Registry on Diamanti

 ##setup namespace